-With the modelling clay as well as the toothpicks and cotton buds you can quickly and easily seal any gaps and cracks in the frame you have created for the mold.
-In this way you can ensure that no silicone or very little silicone leaks.
+With the modelling clay, as well as the toothpicks and cotton buds, you can quickly and easily seal any gaps and cracks in the frame you have created for the mold.
+In this way you can ensure that no silicone – or very little silicone – leaks.

-How to make a silicone mold: Step by step instruction
+How to Make a Silicone Mold: Step by Step Instruction

 Make Molds: Frame Construction

-- In a first step, you should focus all your attention on building a suitable frame for the silicone casting.
-In doing so, it is important to find exactly the right dimensions: Of course, the frame you create must be large enough to completely enclose the object to be molded.
+- As a first step, you should focus all your attention on building a suitable frame for the silicone casting.
+In doing so, it is important to find exactly the right dimensions: of course, the frame you create must be large enough to completely enclose the object to be molded.
 But it should also not be too large, so that you do not have to use too much silicone to make your mold.
 To prevent silicone from leaking, you also need a smooth plate as a base.
 But don’t use a glass plate for this, because the silicone rubber can be very difficult to remove from such a plate.
 Base plates made of smooth wood have proven to be very useful for this purpose.

 - You enclose the base plate, which has been brought to the right size, with four equally smooth side walls.
 For these side walls you can also use inexpensive boards made of the wood reproduction MDF or smooth planed solid wood.
 Make sure that the side walls are at least 10 cm higher than the object to be molded.
-The joints of your wooden frame should be sealed after screwing or other fixation.
+The joints of your wooden frame should be sealed after screwing or other form of fastening.
 Modelling clay has proved to be a good choice for this purpose.
 You can smooth the joints of the modelling clay with a cotton swab or toothpick.